remaro-network/tudelft_hackathon/README.md

 After that, we create a new timer with 0.5Hz rate.
 The `ardusub.toogle_rc_override(True)` method is called to make the ardusub node start publishing messages in the `/mavros/rc/override` topic.
 Then, we use the method `ardusub.set_rc_override_channels(forward=0.5)` to make the robot move forward with half of its thrust, this is achieved internally by the ardusub node by publishing the appropriate message in the `/mavros/rc/override` topic.
 Following, the program sleeps for 2 seconds and then we make the robot move again to other directions, in order to go "around" a square.
 And that is it.

 The [random_wall_avoidance](https://github.com/remaro-network/tudelft_hackathon/blob/ros2/scripts/random_wall_avoidance.py) has the following behavior.
-The robot set its flight mode to `MANUAL`, then arms the thrusters, then starts moving forward.
-The agent subscribes to the sonar topic and every time it receives sonar readings it checks if there is an obstacle in its front, e.g. 180°, closer than a certain threshold, e.g. 1m, and in case there is it rotates randomly until there are no more obstacle.
-(This node should be completed during the hackathon, a solution can be found in [90e272a](https://github.com/remaro-network/tudelft_hackathon/blob/90e272a09d1053d0afcec1402f8cc63476f0c6cc/scripts/random_wall_avoidance.py)).
+The robot set its flight mode to `ALT HOLD`, then arms the thrusters, then starts moving forward.
+The agent subscribes to the sonar topic and every time it receives sonar readings it checks if there is an obstacle in its front, e.g. 180°, closer than a certain threshold, e.g. 1.25m, and in case there is it rotates randomly until there are no more obstacle.
 For this, the agent uses the topics & services listed in the mavros section, and the `/scan` topic described in the ping360 driver section.

 ### Simulated BlueROV2